 10. When are winners notified?

 Winners are notified in early May.
 They will be asked to submit 50-75 copies of each winning entry for display and distribution during the PR Xchange event at that year's ALA Annual Conference.

 The notification will include the address to which the copies should be sent and directions for preparing the mailings.
 Winners will also have their winning materials displayed and they will be invited to present their work at the PR Xchange event.

 Winners will also receive their award certificates at the PR Xchange Awards ceremony held during the ALA Annual Conference.
 We encourage winners (or another library representative) to attend this event to accept their award.

 11. When does the PR Xchange Event / PR Xchange Awards ceremony take place?

-The PR Xchange Event is traditionally held on Sunday from 11:00am -1:00pm in the Special Events Area inside the ALA Exhibit Hall at the ALA Annual Conference.
-Large signage will direct you to the event space.
+The PR Xchange Event is traditionally held on Sunday from 11:00am -1:00pm at the ALA Annual Conference.
 The PR Xchange Awards ceremony is on Sunday afternoon from 1:00 - 2:00pm in the same space.
-Please check the ALA Annual Scheduler to confirm the day, time, and location for this year's events.
+Please check the conference scheduler to confirm the day, time, and location for this year's events.

 The co-chairs will be checking email at the conference so that they can also help you.
 Email us at firstname.lastname@example.org, and we will be able to reply right away.